 Any organization, society, association, company or corporation licensed under this chapter shall not have more than 10 individuals engaged in the activity at any one time.

-The Board of Trustees shall not grant permission for applicants' activity with respect to those persons who have advised the Board of Trustees in writing that they do not desire noncommercial solicitation.
+The Board of Trustees shall not grant permission for applicants' activity with respect to those persons who have advised the Board of Trustees in writing that they do not desire solicitation.

-Any person not desiring noncommercial solicitation upon the person's private property may advise the Board of Trustees by written notice objecting to any or all such solicitation or distributions.
+Any person not desiring solicitation upon the person's private property may advise the Board of Trustees by written notice objecting to any or all solicitation or distributions.
 Such notice shall include the name of the person filing; the address of the property affected; the date of such filing; a statement specifically identifying the organizations or institutions which the person filing objects to permitting entrance onto his private residential property for the purpose of solicitation or distribution; or that all such solicitation or distribution is objected to.